-EXPANDING OUR SERVICE OFFERING - BECOMING MORE THAN JUST A TRUST COMPANY
+EXPANDING OUR SERVICE OFFERING - BECOMING MORE THAN JUST A TRUST COMPANY expertise and aptitude for innovation.

-JTC's ability to outperform the market consistently is driven by its service excellence, significant in-house expertise and aptitude for innovation.
 By understanding clients' changing needs, we are able to draw on our expert teams to develop progressive solutions.
 These include strategic transformation solutions, expert outsourcing services, treasury and custody services, as well as our growing JTC Private Office and tax compliance and regulatory reporting offerings.